 Q: What do you bring to a song?

 A: I bring energy, clarity, and emphasis to a song.
 I shape the world and emotion that listener will experience.
-I do my best to bring forth originality as marketability to the records I'm a part of.
+I bring forth originality and marketability to the records I'm a part of.

 Q: Tell us about your studio setup.

-A: I usually work from my home studio, with 3 pairs of reference monitors to make sure I am shaping the cleanest mix possibly, I use and apollo twin interface, MXL V67G microphone, Macbook Pro mirrored to a large desktop monitor, Logic Pro X - with a vast variety of third party sounds and plugins (Native Instruments, Xfer, Omnisphere, iZotope etc.)
+A: I usually work from my home studio, with 3 pairs of reference monitors, I use an apollo twin interface, MXL V67G microphone, Macbook Pro mirrored to a large desktop monitor, Logic Pro X - with a vast variety of third party sounds and plugins (Native Instruments, Xfer, Omnisphere, iZotope etc.)

 Q: Describe the most common type of work you do for your clients.